Hitler's Table Talk: History

-Albert Speer, who was the Minister of Armaments for Germany, confirmed the authenticity of Picker's German edition in his Spandau diaries.
-Speer stated that Hitler often spoke at length about his favorite subjects while dinner guests were reduced to silent listeners.
+Albert Speer, who was the Minister of Armaments for Germany, in his Spandau diaries, wrote that "Tischgesprache (Table Talk) published by Picker gives a good idea of Hitler's topics of conversation" Speer stated that Hitler often spoke at length about his favorite subjects while dinner guests were reduced to silent listeners.
 In the presence of his "superiors by birth and education" Hitler made a sincere effort to "present his thoughts in as impressive manner as possible".
 Speer noted that "we must remember that this collection includes only those passages in Hitler's monologues—they took up one to two hours every day—which struck Picker as significant.
 Complete transcripts would reinforce the sense of stifling boredom".
+However Speer's book gave a review of the Table Talks in 1960 where despite the general topics being accurate, it had been so heavily “edited” that Hitler was “unrecognizable” and that it gave the wrong impression, and that Hitler would never speak so freely under the circumstance.
+He noted Picker in particular stood out, instead of being unnoticed.

 According to historian Max Domarus, Hitler insisted on absolute silence when he delivered his monologues.
 No one was allowed to interrupt or contradict him.
 Magda Goebbels reported to Galeazzo Ciano: "It is always Hitler who talks!
 He can be Führer as much as he likes, but he always repeats himself and bores his guests".
-Ian Kershaw reports: Some of the guests—among them Goebbels, Göring, and Speer—were regulars.
+Historian Ian Kershaw writes: Some of the guests—among them Goebbels, Göring, and Speer—were regulars.
 Others were newcomers or were seldom invited.
 The talk was often of world affairs.
 But Hitler would tailor the discussion to those present.
 He was careful in what he said.
 He consciously set out to impress his opinion on his guests, perhaps at times to gauge their reaction.
 Sometimes he dominated the 'conversation' with a monologue.
 At other times, he was content to listen while Goebbels sparred with another guest, or a more general discussion unfolded.
 Sometimes the table talk was interesting.
 New guests could find the occasion exciting and Hitler's comments a 'revelation'.
 Frau Below, the wife of the new Luftwaffe-Adjutant, found the atmosphere, and Hitler's company, at first exhilarating and was greatly impressed by his knowledge of history and art.
 But for the household staff who had heard it all many times, the midday meal was often a tedious affair.

-After the war, Albert Speer referred to the table talks as "rambling nonsense", adding: [Hitler] was that classic German type known as Besserwisser, the know-it-all.
+After the war, Speer referred to the table talks as "rambling nonsense", adding: [Hitler] was that classic German type known as Besserwisser, the know-it-all.
 His mind was cluttered with minor information and misinformation, about everything.
 I believe that one of the reasons he gathered so many flunkies around him was that his instinct told him that first-rate people couldn't possibly stomach the outpourings.